 “All our dreams can come true if we have the courage to pursue them”Walt Disney

-Have you ever looked at your goals and wondered are you pursuing your dreams or chasing someone else’s dream for you.
+Have you ever looked at your goals and wondered if you are pursuing your dreams or chasing someone else’s dream for you?

 One of the 5 biggest regrets people have before they die is ‘I wish I’d had the courage to live a life true to myself, not the life others expected of me’.